English Proficiency Rating

-The requirements further indicate that Pilots and Air Traffic Services Personnel who have not been rated at Level 6 proficiency shall be tested for English language proficiency at regular intervals to ensure that they remain proficient at the required level.
-Pilots and Air Traffic Service Personnel who have been rated at Level 6 proficiency shall not require retesting.
+The requirements further indicate that Pilots and Air Traffic Services Personnel not rated at Level 6 proficiency shall be tested for English Language Proficiency at regular intervals to ensure that they remain proficient at the required level.
+Pilots and Air Traffic Service Personnel rated at Level 6 proficiency shall not require retesting.

 The Six Language Proficiency Levels:

 |PROFICIENCY LEVEL||PROFICIENCY TESTING INTERVAL|

 |Level 4: Operational (Minimum level)||Retesting required every three years|

 |Level 1: Pre-elementary||Licence not issued/maintained|

 Language Proficiency Requirement applies to speaking and listening proficiency only and does not address the ability to read or write, in the English Language.